radavis/radavis.github.io/_drafts/feature-branch-workflow.md

 1. Switch to the master branch: `git checkout master`
 1. Create a new branch for your work off of master: `git checkout -b new-branch-name`
 1. Drop and re-create your development database: `bundle exec rake db:drop db:create`
 1. Load a database snapshot from Production.
-See instructions, [here](https://github.com/techpoint/wobbe/blob/master/docs/database-snapshots.md).
 1. Migrate the database: `bundle exec rake db:migrate`

 ### Option B: Step Back Migrations